Cosys-Lab/Cosys-AirSim/README.md

 }
 ```

-## License
+## Licensing

-This project is released under the MIT License.
+This original AirSim project is released under the MIT License.
 Please review the [License file](LICENSE) for more details.
+All changes made by Cosys-Lab are released under our custom license.
+Please review the [Cosys-Lab License file]() for more details.